This article is produced with scandiweb's eCommerce expertise

 scandiweb’s approach to eCommerce data tracking and analytics

-Here are the key principles that scandiweb follows when setting up data tracking analytics on eCommerce websites.
+Here are the key principles that scandiweb follows when setting up data tracking and eCommerce performance analytics on eCommerce websites.

 • The correct data is provided to support informed eCommerce business decision-making